Renters Insurance: Your Questions, Answered!

 Take photos and keep receipts for a more accurate list.
 This will make proving a claim easier, and you’re more likely to get paid out the correct amount, more quickly.

-If you’re taking out a room, rather than a whole house or unit, you still need to take out a policy for the entire house.
+If you are considering renters insurance, but are renting a room rather than a whole house or unit, you will still need to take out a policy for the entire house.
 Renters insurance policies don’t typically let you cover just a specific room.
 However, you can choose to either only add your valuable items to the valuable items list, or your roommates can chip in, and everyone’s valuable items can get covered.